The 9 Things Your Next Blog or Article Needs In Order to Click, Convert & Connect

 1. An Interesting & Original Topic

 The world is your oyster when it comes to blog subject-matter, however it's likely that only the most thought-provoking content will get traffic and shares.
 The end-goal of your piece should be to either educate, entertain, or inspire (or ideally all three at once!)
-Start off strong: align with the readers problem, present your article as the solution, and then proceed to demonstrate how you're the expert (symptoms, benefits, side effects, etc)
+Start off strong: align with the readers problem, present your article as the solution, and then proceed to demonstrate how you're the subject-matter expert with detailed information.

 2. A Long-form Headline